miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 When you get a "vertex buffer" error, disable additional monitors.
 On cutscenes freeze use "camera_kill", "frenzyplayer" or ALT-TAB.
 If you can't read papers re-bind "use" away from the mousebuttons.
-Selecting too many histories during selection may crash the game.
-On echoing sounds try out "dsp_stereo" "1" and "snd_surround" "1".
 Weird water animations can be disabled using "mat_drawwater" "0".
+Selecting too many histories during selection will crash the game.
+If dialogues are looping re-bind "use" away from any mousebutton.
+"Bad inline model" error means you continued an incompatible save.

 Patch Permission: